Posterior Tibial Tendonitis

 Read More >

-There are numerous tendons, ligaments, and nerves that can cause inner ankle pain running.
-In this article, we are going to discuss the main conditions that cause inner ankle pain when running, their symptoms, and how they are treated.
+Numerous tendons, ligaments, and nerves can cause inner ankle pain running.
+This article will discuss the main conditions that cause inner ankle pain, their symptoms, and how they are treated.

-The Flexor Hallucis Longus Tendon runs down the inner side of the shin bone beside the Posterior Tibial Tendon.
-Its primary function is to flex the big toe and, in doing so, plays a crucial role in propulsion when walking and running.
-An overload of this tendon can lead to Flexor Hallucis Longus Tendonitis.
-Alongside runners, Flexor Hallucis Longus Tendonitis is very common in dancers and in those with big toe arthritis.
+The Flexor Hallucis Longus Tendon runs down the inner ankle.
+Its primary function is to flex the big toe, which plays a crucial role in propulsion when walking and running.

-Pain can be located to the inner ankle when running, while sometimes it may move further down the underside of the foot where it connects to the big toe.
+Pain is located in the inner ankle when running, while sometimes it may move further down the underside of the foot where it connects to the big toe.
 It may be stiff and tender at the start of a run, easing as it warms up.
 It can often be painful and stiff in the morning after a run.

 The Medial Malleolus is the protruding bone on the inner ankle.
-It is connected to the talus bone via the medial ligaments and to the fibula via the anterior tibiofibular ligament.
-The Medial Malleolus plays a significant role in weight bear when running.
-Running styles that place more weight through the medial ankle can cause a stress fracture of the Medial Malleolus.
+The Medial Malleolus plays a significant role in weight bearing when running, and running styles that place more weight through the medial ankle can cause a Medial Malleolus stress fracture.
 This is more common in those with low bone density or vitamin D levels.

 Onset can develop suddenly during a run, or patients often report constant pain after a run.
-It is often painful with all weight-bearing activities, and there may be bruising and swelling in the area.
+It is often painful with all weight-bearing activities, and the area may have bruising and swelling.
 The bone is often tender to touch or tap around the site of injury,

 The posterior tibial nerve runs down the inner shin bone and wraps around the inner ankle through a tarsal tunnel.
-Sub-optimal biomechanics or a traumatic event such as a medial ankle sprain when running can lead to compression of the posterior tibial nerve and sharp burning pain in the inner ankle.
-This is known as Tarsal Tunnel Syndrome.
+Sub-optimal biomechanics or a traumatic event such as a medial ankle sprain when running can lead to compression of the posterior tibial nerve and sharp burning pain in the inner ankle leading to Tarsal Tunnel Syndrome.

 The Deltoid ligaments connect the medial malleolus to the talus bone.
 The deltoid ligaments are a robust web of connective tissue, and together with the articulation of the surrounding joint, they provide tremendous stability to the inner ankle.